dvalnn/Tetris/README.md

  sudo apt install maven
  ```
  - Other systems:

-    Download and install the Apache Maven toolset and all its requirements from [this download page](https://maven.apache.org/download.cgi)
+   Download and install the Apache Maven toolset and all of its system requirements from [this download page](https://maven.apache.org/download.cgi)

 #### Compiling and Running the game:
 - Clone the repository's main (github) or master (gitlab) branch